 (3) maintain a strong subject matter focus premised on students' learning goals, consistent with section 120B.125;

 (4) ensure specialized preparation and learning about issues related to teaching English learners and students with special needs by focusing on long-term systemic efforts to improve educational services and opportunities and raise student achievement; and

 (5) reinforce national and state standards of effective teaching practice.

 The advisory staff development committee must adopt a staff development plan for improving student achievement.
 The plan must be consistent with education outcomes that the school board determines.
 The plan must include ongoing staff development activities that contribute toward continuous improvement in achievement of the following goals:

-(3) provide an inclusive curriculum for a racially, ethnically, and culturally diverse student population that is consistent with the state education diversity rule and the district's education diversity plan;
+(3) provide an inclusive curriculum for a racially, ethnically, linguistically, and culturally diverse student population that is consistent with the state education diversity rule and the district's education diversity plan;